-Attleboro Domestic Violence Lawyer
+Attleboro Domestic Violence Defense Attorney

 Domestic violence consists of physical harm, threats of imminent physical harm, causing the victim to fear for his or her safety or the safety of children, and/or unwanted sexual relations by an intimate partner.
+Anyone who commits an act of domestic assault or assault and battery will be subject to Massachusetts’ harsh penalties.
+A first offense is punishable by up totwo and half years in a correctional facility and/or a fine of up to $5,000.
+Subsequent offenses may be punished by up to five years in prison.

 These crimes involve the following individuals: